dyvenia/elt_workshop/README.md

 - run `docker login`
 - Docker will ask you to provide your DockerHub username and password.
 Provide your username and access token, which you can generate in `hub.docker.com -> fingerprint icon -> Account Settings -> Security -> New Access Token`.
-Make sure to save that token for step 7.
+Make sure to save that token for step 4 of `Workshop set up`.

 ### 5. Install docker-compose
 > **NOTE** Linux-only (it's built into Docker on other systems)